swapUniba/MAMMa/README.md

-# Code repository for "xVLM2Vec: Adapting LVLM-Based Embedding Models to Multilinguality Using Self-Knowledge Distillation"
+# Code repository for "MAMMa: Adaptation of Multimodal LLM Embeddings to Multilinguality"

-This repository contains all steps that have been performed for xVLM2Vec.
+This repository contains all steps that have been performed for MAMMa.

+All resources (models, data) can be accessed [here](https://huggingface.co/collections/swap-uniba/lvlms-for-retrieval).

 All steps of the pipeline (translation, training and evaluation) have a singularity definition file.
 To build a container from this definition file do the following: